Goldman warns U.S. mortgage bond returns to weaken

 “We expect MBS returns over the next year to be lower than average historical returns, as rising yields will exert a downward drag on bond prices and tight mortgage vs. Treasury spreads will provide lower than average carry potential,” Young wrote.

-Goldman is a “neutral” view on agency MBS or those bonds guaranteed by government agencies Fannie Mae, Freddie Mac and Ginnie Mae as the sector and many asset classes would generate below average returns over the next year.
-(Reporting by Richard Leong; Editing by David Gregorio)
+Goldman is a “neutral” view on agency MBS or those bonds guaranteed by government agencies Fannie Mae (FNMA.PK), Freddie Mac (FMCC.PK) and Ginnie Mae as the sector and many asset classes would generate below average returns over the next year.